 |Applicants Submitting SAT scores||6%|

-Let's take a closer look at each of these factors to get a better sense of what Ulster County Community College offers and if it might be the right college for you.
+Let's take a closer look at these areas to get a better view of what Ulster County Community College offers and if the school might be the right college for you.

-Out of all the first-year, full-time undergrads who start at Ulster County Community College, around 73% are still enrolled the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 73% of students who start at Ulster County Community College come back for their second year of college.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 If Ulster County Community College seems like a school you want to apply to, click the heart button to save it to your college list.